 Ready to give your brain a break after soaking up all that information about space?
 Head over to Kemah Boardwalk to enjoy an evening stroll under the stars.

-Where to Stay in Near the Houston Space Center
+Where to Camp Near Houston Space Center

 We spent the night driveway surfing with friends.
 Below are some more options.